-For a detailed explanation of the parameters, see chapter 4 of the Oracle Application Server Single Sign-On Administrator's Guide.
+For a detailed explanation of the parameters, refer to chapter 4 of Oracle Application Server Single Sign-On Administrator's Guide.

-G.4.2 Unable to Reuse Instance Name of a Deleted Instance
+G.3.2 Unable to Reuse Instance Name of a Deleted Instance

 You get an error when you try to name a new Oracle Application Server instance using the name of an instance that you deleted.